-- Name: Identifies the point cloud file to attach. - Browse: Opens the Select Point Cloud dialog box, a standard file selection dialog box where you can find and select a point cloud file. - Path type: - Full path: Uses the full path of the specified file, including the root folder and all subfolders that contain the point cloud file. - Relative Path: Uses the file path relative to the current drawing file to
+- Name: Identifies the point cloud file to attach. - Browse: Opens the Select Point Cloud dialog box, a standard file selection dialog box where you can find and select a point cloud file. - Path type: - Full path: Uses the full path of the specified file, including the root folder and all subfolders that contain the point cloud file. - Relative Path: Uses the file path relative to the current drawing file to reference the point cloud file.

-- reference the point cloud file. - No Path: Only uses the file name of the point cloud file for referencing.
-The file must be located in the same folder as the current drawing file. - Insert point: Specifies the location in the drawing where the base point of the point cloud will be attached. - > Specify On-screen: Specifies the insertion point in the target drawing while you insert it. - X, Y, Z: Sets the coordinate values of the insertion point. - Scale: Specifies the scale factor for the inserted point cloud. - > Specify On-screen: Specifies the relative scale of the point cloud as you attach it. - > Scale: Sets the scale factor of the point cloud. - Rotation: Specifies the rotation angle for the inserted point cloud. - > Specify On-Screen: Specifies the rotation angle of the point cloud by the pointing device. - > Angle: Sets the rotation angle of the point cloud.
+\triangleright No Path: Only uses the file name of the point cloud file for referencing.
+The file must be located in the same folder as the current drawing file.

+- Insert point: Specifies the location in the drawing where the base point of the point cloud will be attached. - > Specify On-screen: Specifies the insertion point in the target drawing while you insert it. - > X, Y, Z: Sets the coordinate values of the insertion point. - Scale: Specifies the scale factor for the inserted point cloud. - > Specify On-screen: Specifies the relative scale of the point cloud as you attach it. - Scale: Sets the scale factor of the point cloud. - Rotation: Specifies the rotation angle for the inserted point cloud. - Specify On-Screen: Specifies the rotation angle of the point cloud by the pointing device. - > Angle: Sets the rotation angle of the point cloud. - Other Options: - > Use Geographic Location: Inserts the point cloud based on the geographic data in the point cloud file. - > Lock Point Cloud: Controls whether an attached point cloud can be moved or rotated. - > Zoom to Point Cloud: Zoom to the extents of the attached point cloud object automatically.
-Other Options:

-- > Use Geographic Location: Inserts the point cloud based on the geographic data in the point cloud file. - Lock Point Cloud: Controls whether an attached point cloud can be moved or rotated. - > Zoom to Point Cloud: Zoom to the extents of the attached point cloud object automatically. - Show / Hide Details: Includes number of points, Point Cloud unit, and Point Cloud data.